About the artist

 In April, 1996, I had my first solo exhibit at the Frank Miele gallery in NYC.
 Since then I have been in several solo and group shows.
-In 1998 my painting of Ebbets Field titled “Before the Game” was exhibited at the Fenimore Art Museum in Cooperstown, NY.
+In 1998 my painting of Ebbets Field titled “Before the Game” was exhibited at the Fenimore Museum in Cooperstown, NY.
 In 1999, the painting “Grand Army Plaza” was selected to be part of an inclusive survey of New York State Folk Art, both past and present also held at the Fenimore Art Museum.
 In 2003, I was honored with a retrospective show at the Grand Army Plaza branch of the Brooklyn Public Library and the painting “Grand Army Plaza” is now on permanent exhibition at the library, In addition, my painting “Watchtower” is now part of the permanent collection of the Brooklyn Historical Society.
 My works are also included in several private collections.
-Over the past 17 years I have completed about 80 or so paintings ranging from my usual 24 x 30” size up to 44 x 62”.
-I also enjoy the process of reproduction by making my own prints.
+Over the past 19 years I have completed about 90 plus paintings ranging from my usual 24 x 30” size up to 44 x 62”.
+I also enjoy the process of reproduction by making my own prints sold through my E-Bay store.

 SOLO ExHibitions